This is a documentation for Board Game Arena: play board games online !

 About additional options:

-• please set each option that concerns small details in this category: advanced players will find this option anyway, and it will simplify the interface of the page of your game.
+• Please set each option that concerns small details in this category: Advanced players will find this option anyway, and it will simplify the interface of the page of your game.

 Option levels